MaxCarritt/maicab_fullsize/README.md

 Get the LED pcb here: https://github.com/Syndric/maimai-controller-fullsize/blob/master/production/rabbit_mai_rgb.zip

-The LED is quite small, and without proper soldering equipment / experience , it will be difficult.
-Consider ordering 15+ boards in total in case you ruin a few.
+The LED itself is quite small, and without proper soldering equipment / experience , it will be difficult.
+Consider ordering 15+ boards in total, in case you ruin a few.

-You can also have jlpcb do the soldering for you if you supply the part numbers.
+You can also have jlpcb do the soldering / assembly for you if you supply the part numbers.

 If you decide to have JLPCB do the assembly (PCBA) for you, I hope these details help: